-The College supports wireless technology, with a computer lab is available during the day and classroom hours with a computer technician to assist students.
-The College also makes available to all enrolled students an online IT Help Desk which supports students through e-mail and phone contact.
+The College supports wireless technology on school grounds.
+A computer lab is available during the day and during classroom hours, with a computer technician to assist students.
+The College also makes available to all enrolled students an online IT Help Desk which supports students through email and phone contact.